rimasu/fern-kt/README.md

 # Basic Types

-The basic types are all implemented in the 'types' model.
+The basic types are all implemented in the 'types' sub-model.

 1) Node: Sealed class that defines the interface for nodes.